ajkessel/ttspod/README.md

 * Pocket authentication workflow
 * Instapaper authentication workflow
 * Process links received by email
+* Process directly-emailed mp3s and links to mp3s
 * More TTS engines
 * More customizability of podcast feed